apache/linkis/docs/en_US/ch2/Linkis Quick Start.md

 **2.1 Client Configuration**

 Configurations are necessary before instantiating a UJESClient object.
 To do the configuration, an instance of DWSClientConfig should be obtained from DWSClientBuilder.
 Parameters should be specified as below:
-- ServerUrl The address of Linkis gateway, i.e. http://{ip}:{port}
+- ServerUrl: The address of Linkis gateway, i.e. http://{ip}:{port}
-- connectionTimeOut The connection timeout of the client
+- connectionTimeOut: The connection timeout of the client
-- AuthenticationStrategy The authentication strategy of Linkis
+- AuthenticationStrategy: The authentication strategy of Linkis
-- AuthTokenKey The authentication key，usually the username
+- AuthTokenKey: The authentication key，usually the username
-- AuthTokenValue The authentication value，usually the password
+- AuthTokenValue: The authentication value，usually the password
-- DWSVersion The version of Linkis background protocol, currently v1
+- DWSVersion: The version of Linkis background protocol, currently v1

 **2.2 UJESClient Instantiation**